smashmath/smashmath/_posts/2022-10-06-changeofbasis.md

 \end{equation}
 $$

 Imagine you have a magical French to German translation machine, and you want to translate English to Spanish.
-Then you could put the magical machine between intermediary machines that take Swedish to French and German to Spanish.
+Then you could put the magical machine between intermediary machines that take English to French and German to Spanish.
+That is, translate English to what your magical machine takes in (French), so that it can take the input.
+Then, the output of the magical machine will be German.
+So, we take the magical machine output of German, and translate it to Spanish, which is what we want.
+The resulting combination of the three machines is something that takes in English, and outputs something in Spanish.

 $$[T]_\text{Eng}^\text{Spa}=P_{\text{Spa}\gets\text{Ger}}[T]_\text{Fr}^\text{Ger} P_{\text{Fr}\gets\text{Eng}}$$